Chapter 23

 “Isn’t there something you can do to stop it?” said Ernest.

 “It’s harmless,” said Wilbur, “but if it’s bothering you, there are a few folk remedies that sometimes work.”
 He disappeared again.
 “I’ll try one.”
 A glass in the dish rack on the sink suddenly floated upwards, then across and down, to rest suspended under the tap.
-The tap handle lifted as if on its own, the glass filled with water.
-The tap returned to its shut position, the glass floated higher before tilting.
-Its contents spilled over its edge, but they did not fall to the floor – instead they vanished.
-Wilbur popped back into view, the glass to his mouth, one hand pinching his nose shut – in his natural Orlanian form.
+The tap handle lifted as if on its own, and the glass filled with water.
+The tap returned to its off position, then the glass floated higher before tilting.
+Its contents spilled over its edge, but they did not fall to the floor—instead they vanished.
+Wilbur popped back into view, the glass to his mouth, one hand pinching his nose shut—in his natural Orlani form.
 A demon.

 I shuddered briefly.